 The Flower House in Broad Street stocks a range of cut flowers, houseplants, bedding plants and gift ideas.
 You can always be sure of excellent and knowledgeable service.

-As well as the usual Post Office services (see below), the Montgomery Post Office also stocks a good selection of gifts, greetings cards, and local information, including Ordnance Survey maps.
+As well as the usual Post Office services (see below), the Post Office also stocks a selection of stationery, greetings cards, and local information.

 Claudia Lis Ceramics